aimimcc/personal-portfolio-master/README.md

 ## Takeaways

-I would like to update not to use next.js - I feel it is a bit limiting when trying to export for using on my own domain Vercel seemed to be the only option for hosting so I need to learn a bit more about that...
+I would like to update and use react only rather than with next.js - I feel it is a bit limiting when trying to export the code for using on a personal domain.
+Vercel seems to be the only option for hosting.
+The pros of Vercel is that it ties nicely with Git and when the code is updated on the main repo it seemlessly updates on the Vercel server.
+However I need to learn a bit more about packaging up a next app for use on a private domain...

 ## To Do

-- Add favicon images
+- Add favicon images/logo
+- Add a loading image for when there is a delay when loading pages
 - Work on mobile CSS for Skills Page and rotating cube
-- Work on mobile browser glitch with  react tparticles
+- Work on mobile browser glitch with  react tsparticles

 ## Screenshots